cacophony-wj/LeS/README.md

 Try using _Show All Saves._ Devious or Cursed Loot (one of the two) sometimes puts them in a weird place, most likely because of legacy scripts.

+## The head bob is making me sick!
+I want to turn it off!

+Untick _Immersive First Person View_ in the left pane, then go into the MCM for _CGO_ and set _Camera Noise Mult (1st Person)_ to 0.00.

 ## CGO isn't leaning / dodging! _or_ When I go into an adult scene, I hear sounds and voices but they just stand there!

 I sometimes forget to run _Nemesis_ before uploading a build.
 Smack me on Github or in the channel and I'll do it.
 If you don't want to wait follow these instructions.